Stacks Image 1601

 CLASSROOM POLICIES

-Students will be expected to come to class on time and be ready to participate in class discussions.
+Students will be expected to attend classes through Zoom on time and be ready to participate in class discussions.

 GRADING